Medically reviewed by Drugs.com. Last updated on Dec 2, 2020.

 You'll probably first bring up your concerns about your child with his or her primary care doctor.
 Your child's doctor then will likely direct you to specialists for a definitive diagnosis and treatment.
 However, your child's primary care doctor generally still stays involved to help coordinate your child's health care needs.

-Some of the specialists that may be involved in your child's care include an ear, nose and throat specialist (otolaryngologist), a heart specialist (cardiologist), a brain and nerve specialist (neurologist), an eye specialist (ophthalmologist), a dietitian, and physical, occupational and speech therapists.
+Some of the specialists who may be involved in your child's care include an ear, nose and throat specialist (otolaryngologist), a heart specialist (cardiologist), a brain and nerve specialist (neurologist), an eye specialist (ophthalmologist), a dietitian, and physical, occupational and speech therapists.
 A geneticist may be involved in making the diagnosis and in counseling about future pregnancies.

 Here's some information to help you get ready for your appointment, and what you might expect from your child's doctor.